 When we see headlines, we are quick to think the worst, so it is important to get the full truth.
 Understanding the big picture is the only way to create valuable judgments about local decisions.
 Here in the Upstate, there is no plan for the release of any kinds of mosquitoes...genetically modified or not.
 However, if there comes a time that this is the best solution for positive mosquito control, it will be important for all of us to be informed with facts.

 We all know that around here, there will still be mosquitoes.
 With these evening pop-up rainstorms, there will be LOTS of mosquitoes, and even though it’s already summer it’s not too late to begin your professional mosquito control.
-Mosquito Squads barrier spray eliminates 90% of mosquitoes on contact, so just because they are here doesn’t mean we can’t get rid of them.
+Mosquito Squads barrier treatment eliminates 90% of mosquitoes on contact, so just because they are here doesn’t mean we can’t get rid of them.
 Our trained technicians know just what to do.
 They are simply waiting for your call.
 Get started today.